-For Graham Crist, an associate professor and program lead in RMIT Vietnam’s Architecture Program, the physical and virtual worlds are of equal importance in cities.
+For Graham Crist, an associate professor in the School of Communication & Design, the physical and virtual worlds are of equal importance in cities.

 As Crist explains, “it’s a provocation around the idea that, more and more, the physical environment is in fact simulating the virtual environment.”